Heisenberg's Uncertainty Principle Calculator

 If you know the mass of the particle, and it is traveling at non-relativistic speeds (less than half the speed of light), then you can also get an approximate value for the minimum standard deviation of the velocity of the particle.
 It will technically be a very slight over-approximation since the uncertainty in the momentum is a combination of the uncertainty both in the mass and in the velocity.

-In order to avoid getting very small results, please try to keep the uncertainty in position to the order of nanometers, the uncertainty of momentum to around 10‑27 kg⋅m/s, and mass up to a few hundred atomic mass units (
+In order to avoid getting very small results, please try to keep the uncertainty in position to the order of nanometers, the uncertainty of momentum to around 10‑27 kg·m/s, and mass up to a few hundred atomic mass units (u).
+You can also use the mass unit me to express the mass in terms of the mass of an electron.
+See the atom calculator for more details.

 Heisenberg uncertainty principle examples

-An electron is traveling in a straight line at a speed of 2.00 × 106 m/s, well below the speed of light (3.00 × 108 m/s).
+An electron travels in a straight line at a speed of 2.00 × 106 m/s, well below the speed of light (3.00 × 108 m/s).
 Your experiment can measure the electron's speed with a precision of 0.5%.
-Using the uncertainty principle, we can find the minimum precision that we could possibly measure the position of the electron with.
+Using the uncertainty principle, we can find the minimum precision with which we can measure the electron's position.

 Given that the electron is well below the speed of light, we can assume that the uncertainty in the speed measurement is the same for its momentum.
 Therefore, we can calculate the standard deviation in the momentum: